mkortebein8/geolocator_cnn/README.md

 WARNING: If you are using the entirety of the data, training will take a long time.
 A training loop of five epochs took me ~40 GPU hours on one NVIDIA A100 GPU with 40 GB VRAM.

 ### **Discussion:**
 The best accuracy I received on test data was 37%.
-As such, this is not a final implementation/deliverable.
 I hope to improve and possibly morph this model in the future, and eventually want to train for more epochs as time and GPU resources were a constraint.
 With that being said, 37% is decent for a problem of this complexity.

 **Output example**\
 Here is an example image: